Bloomberg's David Reilly puts to paper what everyone watching this week's Geithner grilling was all too aware of.

 The New York Fed is in the hot seat for its decision in November 2008 to buy out, for about $30 billion, insurance contracts AIG sold on toxic debt securities to banks, including Goldman Sachs Group Inc., Merrill Lynch & Co., Societe Generale and Deutsche Bank AG, among others.
 That decision, critics say, amounted to a back-door bailout for the banks, which received 100 cents on the dollar for contracts that would have been worth far less had AIG been allowed to fail.

 Perhaps the catharsis of writing about it will make the pain from the ever more obvious realization of what is going on behind the scenes finally go away.
 Or maybe not.

-do I think we should all don tin-foil hats and start ranting
+Now, I’m not saying Congress should be meddling in interest-rate decisions, or micro-managing bank regulation.
+Nor do I think we should all don tin-foil hats and start ranting about the Trilateral Commission.

 Yet when unelected and unaccountable agencies pick banking winners while trying to end-run Congress, even as taxpayers are forced to lend, spend and guarantee about $8 trillion to prop up the financial system, our collective blood should boil.